Priygupt13/linux/README.md

 *   Access nested VM on GCP and test the functionality by creating a test file.
 *   Write a Test File.
 *   Word Documentation
+*   Answered Q3 and Q3.1 (Please refer the answers below).

 **Phani Sai Ram Munipalli**:
 *   Create SSH Key and Link to the VM Instance.